Resists up to 2500 SHOTS against an inclined flat surface at 50 km/h.

 The most demanding test that this ball is subjected to is the machine shot test.

-Withstands up to 2500 shots against an inclined concrete surface at 50 km/h from a distance of 2.5 m.
+Withstands up to 2500 shots against an inclined concrete surface at 50 km/h at a distance of 2.5 m.

 At the end of the test, we check: